 Varengeville-Sur-Mer can be found a short drive from Dieppe and on the Alabaster coast of Normandy.
 This small Normandy village is full of flowers and pretty little houses hidden behind lots of colourful blossoms.

 Look for the Church of Saint Valery with its graveyard that clings to the side of a cliff and contains the grave of the famous Georges Braque the painter who lived in Varengeville 6 months out of every year for 35 years.
 Within the church, you will see a stained-glass window he made.

 Lyons la Foret

 Lyons-la-Forêt has been officially recognised as one of the ‘most beautiful villages in France’ and it is one of Normandy’s hidden gems.
-It is located in one of Normandy’s largest forests which covers 11,000 acres.
+It is located in one of Normandy’s largest forests which cover 11,000 acres.

 Walking through Lyons la Foret you will spot many half-timbered buildings alongside cob houses and pink brick homes.
-The village has several tearooms and restaurants, and a stunning timber frame covered market.
-You can follow the main street to the 12th century Church of Saint-Denis.
+The village has several tearooms and restaurants, and a stunning timber frame-covered market.
+You can follow the main street to the 12th-century Church of Saint-Denis.